Last updated on September 27, 2022 by Wandering our World

 Indian wolf snakes are seen near houses where they hunt for geckos, frogs, skinks, and rodents.
 But they are not harmful to humans.
 Yes, they bite but only really when they are handled aggressively.
 So when you meet one of these snakes in the Maldives, remain calm and move slowly away from them.

-We wouldn’t regard this as one of the dangerous snakes in the Maldives, but their bites will still hurt a lot, albeit they shouldn’t require any serious medical attention.
+We wouldn’t regard this as one of the dangerous snakes in the Maldives, but their bites will still hurt a lot, albeit they shouldn’t require any serious medical attention unless your allergic.
 Just lay still, don’t massage the wound, and remove any jewelry, especially on fingers.

 2. Blind Snake